Westerners (Korea): Dispute with the Easterners and Northerners

-However, Yi San-hae knew that Seonjo was much closer to Prince Sinseong than to either Imhae or Gwanghae.
-Yi also knew that both Jeong Cheol and Yu Seong-ryong wanted Gwanghae as crown prince, and that Yu was more cautious.
-Yi San-hae so decided to bring down Jeong Cheol and the Westerners by telling Lady In, Prince Sinseong's mother, that Jeong was planning to kill her and Sinseong after he had made Gwanghae the Crown Prince.
+However, Yi Sanhae knew that Seonjo was much closer to Prince Sinseong than to either Imhae or Gwanghae.
+Yi also knew that both Chŏng Ch'ŏl and Yu Sŏngnyong wanted Gwanghae as crown prince, and that Yu was more cautious.
+Yi Sanhae so decided to bring down Chŏng Ch'ŏl and the Westerners by telling Lady In, Prince Sinseong's mother, that Chŏng was planning to kill her and Sinseong after he had made Gwanghae the Crown Prince.

-Meanwhile, the Easterners Yu Seong-ryong, Yi San-hae, and the Westerner Jeong Cheol promised each other that they would ask Seonjo to make Gwanghae Crown Prince together.
+Meanwhile, the Easterners Yu Sŏngnyong, Yi Sanhae, and the Westerner Chŏng Ch'ŏl promised each other that they would ask Seonjo to make Gwanghae Crown Prince together.
 However, Yi did not appear at the promised date (he claimed he was ill).
-The less-cautious Jeong Cheol was the first to advise Seonjo to make Gwanghae Crown Prince, and Seonjo was infuriated, believing that the story told by Lady In was true.
-Seonjo exiled Jeong Cheol and other Westerners recreating an Easterner government.
+The less-cautious Chŏng Ch'ŏl was the first to advise Seonjo to make Gwanghae Crown Prince, and Seonjo was infuriated, believing that the story told by Lady In was true.
+Seonjo exiled Chŏng Ch'ŏl and other Westerners recreating an Easterner government.
 Around this time, the Easterners split into two, the Southerners and the Northerners.

 In 1592, the Japan invaded Korea with 200,000 soldiers as a result of Toyotomi Hideyoshi's attempt to conquer the Ming Dynasty.
-Because the Northerner-Southerner government had failed to prepare for the war, the Westerners became powerful again, though not as powerful as in the purge of Jeong Yeo-rib.
-The Westerners attacked Yi San-hae for claiming that the king Seonjo should abandon the capital (which he did, fleeing to Uiju), and Yi was fired.
+Because the Northerner-Southerner government had failed to prepare for the war, the Westerners became powerful again, though not as powerful as in the purge of Chŏng Yŏrip.
+The Westerners attacked Yi Sanhae for claiming that the king Seonjo should abandon the capital (which he did, fleeing to Uiju), and Yi was fired.
 The crisis of the Japanese invasion (they occupied up north to Pyongyang), however, caused a cessation of political feuds for a time.

 With the temporary retreat of the Japanese army in 1595, political feuds renewed.
-This time, the Northerners claimed that Jeong Cheol had killed Choe Yeong-gyeong for private reasons during the purge of Jeong Yeo-rib, and that Seong Hon did not save Choe despite Seong's ability to do so.
-The Westerners refuted that Jeong attempted to save Choe.
-Seonjo took the Northerners' side, saying 'The evil Jeong Cheol and the sly Seong Hon killed my just minister".
+This time, the Northerners claimed that Chŏng Ch'ŏl had killed Ch'oe Yŏnggyŏng for private reasons during the purge of Chŏng Yŏrip, and that Sŏng Hon did not save Ch'oe despite Sŏng's ability to do so.
+The Westerners refuted that Chŏng attempted to save Ch'oe.
+Seonjo took the Northerners' side, saying 'The evil Chŏng Ch'ŏl and the sly Sŏng Hon killed my just minister".
 The feud between the Westerners and the Northerners had ended with a Northerner victory.

 With the Westerners gone, the Northerners removed the Southerners from the court and created a completely Northerner government in 1598.
-In 1599, the Northerners divided into the Lesser Northerners (of Nam Yi-gong) and the Greater Northerners (of Yi San-hae).
+In 1599, the Northerners divided into the Lesser Northerners (of Nam Igong) and the Greater Northerners (of Yi Sanhae).
 While the two Northerner factions feuded, the Westerner remnants had little power.

-In 1611, the Greater Northerner Jeong In-hong ferociously attacked the scholars Yi Hwang and Yi Eon-jeok.
-Some Westerners refuted Jeong's attack, but refutations against Jeong were also done by the Southerners and Lesser Northerners.
+In 1611, the Greater Northerner Chŏng Inhong ferociously attacked the scholars Yi Hwang and Yi Ŏnjŏk.
+Some Westerners refuted Chŏng's attack, but refutations against Chŏng were also done by the Southerners and Lesser Northerners.